-Richard Wright's memoir of his childhood as a young black boy in the American south of the 1920s and 30s is a stark depiction of African American life and powerful exploration of racial tension.
+Richard Wright's memoir of his childhood as a young black boy in the American south of the 1920s and 30s is a stark depiction of African-American life and a powerful exploration of racial tension.

 Before he was 40, Wright dominated literary America, publishing four books in seven years, each a triumph in its genre.
 His first novel, Native Son (1940), sold at the rate of 2,000 copies a day, making Wright the first best-selling black writer in the country's history.
 Black Boy (1945), his memoir of his Southern childhood, was a bigger success, selling more than a half-million copies